agera-edc/DataSpaceConnector/docs/integration-testing.md

 system that is not easily mocked or stubbed such as cloud-based databases.

 Therefore, in many cases writing unit tests is more involved that writing an integration test, for example say we wanted to test our implementation of a CosmosDB-backed queue.
-We would have to mock the behavior of the CosmosDB API, which - while certainly possible - can get complicated pretty quickly.
+We would have to mock the behaviour of the CosmosDB API, which - while certainly possible - can get complicated pretty quickly.
 Now we still might do that for simpler scenarios, but eventually we might want to write an integration test that uses a CosmosDB test instance.